JLeopolt/PuzzleMinefield-Releases/README.md

 # PuzzleMinefield
 You can find the publicly available releases for Puzzle Minefield here.
-Looking for more info?
-Visit https://www.pyroneon.ml/PuzzleMinefield
+<br>For more information, visit <a href="https://www.pyroneon.ml/PuzzleMinefield">our website</a>.

-By downloading and playing Puzzle Minefield, you agree to our terms of service. https://www.pyroneon.ml/PuzzleMinefield/tos
+By downloading and playing Puzzle Minefield, you agree to our <a href="https://www.pyroneon.ml/PuzzleMinefield/tos">terms of service</a>.

 Puzzle Minefield is a classic puzzle solving game, with enhancements such as cross-platform gameplay, and online progress tracking, but chiefly: Competitive Multiplayer gameplay.
 Play head to head with others in random matches for ranks and to climb the leaderboard, or host your own server and invite friends / strangers to play with you, through LAN or online gameplay.